solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-Moreover, install PHP on your system from the [downloads page.](https://windows.php.net/download/) These instructions were tested with Non Thread Safe PHP 8.0.13.
+Moreover, install PHP on your system from the [downloads page.](https://windows.php.net/download/) These instructions were tested with PHP 8.0.13 (any PHP 8.0 version should work).

 > Your `php.ini` file needs to uncomment the `extension=mysqli` and
 > `extension=openssl` lines for these steps to work.